 MULTOVL User Guide

 The source code (tarred-gzipped archive, 794 kB) and precompiled binaries are freely available from BitBucket and from GitHub.
-The software is also referenced at OmicTools and at BioTools.
+For HPC applications I provide a Singularity container as well.
+The software is referenced at OmicTools and at BioTools.

 Please cite the following publication when using MULTOVL in your research: